-- Solid (s): The molecules of a substance are to be found in a crystal-like structure.
+- Solid (s): The molecules of a substance are found in a crystal-like structure.

-- Liquid (l): The molecules are held together in a liquid bandage by the forces of attraction, but are mutually movable.
+- Liquid (l): The molecules are held together by the forces of attraction but are mutually movable.

 - Gaseous (g): The molecules are relatively far apart from each other so that mutual interactions are low.